 I. BASIC LEASE PROVISIONS.
 This Article I is an integral part of this Lease and all of the terms hereof are incorporated into this Lease in all respects.
 In addition to the other provisions which are elsewhere defined in this Lease, the following, whenever used in this Lease shall have the meanings set forth in this Article I:

-Shopping Center: The Shops at Ithaca Mall Shopping Center situated in the City Ithaca, State of New York (Article II) (as depicted on Exhibit “A”).
+Shopping Center: The Shops at Ithaca Mall Shopping Center situated in the Town of Lansing, State of New York (Article II) (as depicted on Exhibit “A”).

 B. Premises: Space No. 01A containing approximately 15,067 square feet of floor area (Article III) (as depicted on Exhibit “A”).